 Hazing in all forms is forbidden.
 Hazing violations resulting in personal injury or damage to college property will be considered as major offenses and punished appropriately.
-Hazing is also prohibited by Florida Statute 240.262, which defines it as "any
+Hazing is also prohibited by Florida Statute 240.262, which defines it as "any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student, for the purpose of initiation or admission into, or affiliation with, any

-VIOLATION =13.1= OTHER CONSTRUCTOR VIOLATION FINE OTHER CONSEQUENCES Quiet hours violation \$5 Determined by residence hall supervisor and/or Dean Failure to attend residence hall meeting \$5 Determined by residence hall supervisor and/or Dean Use of non-approved electric appliances \$25 Determined by residence hall supervisor and/or Dean Throwing objects from windows/balconies \$25 Determined by residence hall supervisor and/or Dean Throwing water in the building \$5 Clean up Staying inside during fire drill \$25 Determined by residence hall supervisor and/or Dean Propping open security doors \$25 Determined by residence hall supervisor and/or Dean Using an open flame \$50 Liable to suspension Improper use of fire extinguishers \$40 (Plus payment for damages) Liable to suspension Sounding false alarm (pulling fire alarm) \$75 Liable to suspension; community service Climbing on roof of any campus building \$100 Appointment with Dean of Students Tampering with building electricity \$75 Determined by residence hall supervisor and/or Dean Failure to check out properly \$50 Determined by residence hall supervisor and/or Dean Defacing/vandalizing College property \$50 (Plus payment for damages) Appointment with Dean of Students Removing window screens \$40 Determined by residence hall supervisor and/or Dean Tampering with/disabling security cameras \$100 Appointment with Dean of Students ction or situation which recklessly or intentionally he mental or physical health or safety of a student 3 "B" Oil, gasoline, solvents, No Yes purpose of initiation or admission into, or affiliation with, any organization operating under the sanction of a university or college."
+VIOLATION FINE OTHER CONSEQUENCES Quiet hours violation \$5 Determined by residence hall supervisor and/or Dean Failure to attend residence hall meeting \$5 Determined by residence hall supervisor and/or Dean Use of non-approved electric appliances \$25 Determined by residence hall supervisor and/or Dean Throwing objects from windows/balconies \$25 Determined by residence hall supervisor and/or Dean Throwing water in the building \$5 Clean up Staying inside during fire drill \$25 Determined by residence hall supervisor and/or Dean Propping open security doors \$25 Determined by residence hall supervisor and/or Dean Using an open flame \$50 Liable to suspension Improper use of fire extinguishers \$40 (Plus payment for damages) Liable to suspension Sounding false alarm (pulling fire alarm) \$75 Liable to suspension; community service Climbing on roof of any campus building \$100 Appointment with Dean of Students Tampering with building electricity \$75 Determined by residence hall supervisor and/or Dean Failure to check out properly \$50 Determined by residence hall supervisor and/or Dean Defacing/vandalizing College property \$50 (Plus payment for damages) Appointment with Dean of Students Removing window screens \$40 Determined by residence hall supervisor and/or Dean Tampering with/disabling security cameras \$100 Appointment with Dean of Students organization operating under the sanction of a university or college."
 Violation of this policy fits Category II of the college codes, making a student liable to suspension from the college.